 d.
 Military Dependent: Student is the dependent of a member of the Armed Forces of the USA who is stationed in AZ pursuant to military orders.
 A copy of the military orders is required.

 e.
 Prior Corporate Tax Credit Recipient: Student received a scholarship from either of the corporate school tax credit programs in a prior school year.
 The Scholarship Verification Form is required.

 When will tuition grants be disbursed to the school for the tuition benefit of a student?
-AZTO distributes tuition grants on a bi-monthly basis.
+AZTO distributes tuition grants on a bi-monthly (every other month) basis.
 Once a student’s application is approved by AZTO and a recommended donation is received in that student’s name, then that tuition grant is eligible to be issued the next distribution cycle following receipt of both the approved application and the recommended contribution.
-Tuition tax credit grants are issued bi-monthly, between the third and fourth week of the month.
+Tuition tax credit grants are issued bi-monthly, by the 25th day of the award month.
 The school year distribution months are: July, September, November, January, March, & May.
 The May distribution deadline for both the approved applications and the recommended donation is April 15th filing deadline.
 Grant distributions are made only for the current school year.

 Does AZTO make any special distributions?
 Yes.
 An additional scholarship distribution is issued each March for currently enrolled students.
-This award disbursement is made from AZTO’s general fund, where unrecommended funds are distributed.
+This award disbursement is made from AZTO’s general fund.
 This special distribution focuses heavily on financial need and special circumstances.
-Applications must be received by January 31st to be considered.
+Applications must be received by January 15th to be considered.